Ski: History

+Archaeologist holding a 1,300 year-old ski where it was found preserved in ice in Norway.

 Skis appeared before the wheel, with the oldest wooden skis found in Russia (c.
 6300–5000 BCE), Sweden (c.
 5200 BCE) and Norway (c.
 3200 BCE) respectively.

 These early skis were not designed for recreation or speed; their sole purpose was to keep the user on top of the snow, as when hunting or at war.
 Early skis were generally accompanied by a walking stick to help the user maintain balance.

 Nordic ski technology was adapted during the early 20th century to enable skiers to turn at higher speeds.
 New ski and ski binding designs, coupled with the introduction of ski lifts to carry skiers up slopes, enabled the development of alpine skis.
 Meanwhile, advances in technology in the Nordic camp allowed for the development of special skis for skating and ski jumping.

 Asymmetrical skis

 Asymmetrical skis used by the Danish-Norwegian army in the 18th century, long ski for the right leg, also shown in profile (far left).

 This type of ski was used at least in northern Finland and Sweden until the 1930s.
 On one leg, the skier wore a long straight non-arching ski for sliding, and on the other a shorter ski for kicking.
 The bottom of the short ski was either plain or covered with animal skin to aid this use, while the long ski supporting the weight of the skier was treated with animal fat in similar manner to modern ski waxing.
-Early record of this type of skis survives in works of Olaus Magnus.
-He associates them to Sami people and gives Sami names of savek and golos for the plain and skinned short ski.
-Finnish names for these are lyly and kalhu for the long and short ski.
+Early records of this type of skis survive in works of Olaus Magnus.
+He associates them with Sami people and gives Sami names of savek and golos for the plain and skinned short ski.
+The Finnish names for these are lyly and kalhu for the long and short ski, respectively.